 Before you begin your search for off campus housing, you should consider what your budget is for rent each month.
 For some leases you will be paying rent, utilities, cable, furniture and internet so budget for these costs.
 Some other costs to think about include: food, renter's insurance, and any other personal expenses you may have.

-Check out the Related Files link at the bottom of the page for access to a Budget Planning Worksheet!
+Check out the Related Files link at the bottom of the page or the Off-Campus Housing Guide for access to a Budget Planning Worksheet!
+Here's another on-line option for budget calculation as well.

 One of your responsibilities living off campus is having to contract with companies to provide your utilities services.
 These services could include electricity (power), gas, water/sewer, trash collection, cable, internet, and telephone.
 Depending on where you live the providers for these services may vary.
 Specific leases may provide one or more of these services for you, or may instruct you to the providers in your area.
 Please consult your landlord or leasing agency for specific information regarding your utilities.